godotengine/godot-docs/classes/class_inputeventscreendrag.rst

 Brief Description
 -----------------

 Input event type for screen drag events.

-(only available on mobile devices)
+Only available on mobile devices.

 Properties
 ----------